MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 > Make sure the name of the certificate matches the domain name of the back-end URL.

-**On each back-end machine:**

-1. Install the trusted, signed **back-end HTTPS certificate** with a private key in the certificate store on the back-end machine.
+1. On each back-end machine, install the trusted, signed **back-end HTTPS certificate** with a private key in the certificate store on the back-end machine.
 1. Launch IIS and follow the [instructions above](#iis).

 #### Using your Default .ASP Core Web Server to Encrypt

-**On each back-end machine:**

-1. Install the trusted, signed **back-end HTTPS certificate** with a private key in the certificate store on the back-end machine.
+1. On each back-end machine, install the trusted, signed **back-end HTTPS certificate** with a private key in the certificate store on the back-end machine.
    > Make sure the name of the certificate matches the domain name of the back-end URL.
    >
    > Also, take note of the `Subject` name of the certificate as you'll need this info later.